-Intraosseous access with needle insertion is possible through the left tibia.
+Intraosseous access with needle insertion is possible through the left tibia and the Sternal IO pad.
 The IO pads may be punctured numerous times before being replaced.

-To replace the IO modules, see the Simulation Setup section.
+To replace the IO modules, see Replacing and Filling IO Units with Blood section.